97westgate/claimscartel/ideas.md

 Use separate randomization functions with different algorithms, randomize which one is likely.

-Random boxes that pop up over time for increased bonuses.
+Random boxes that pop up over time for increased bonuses i.e. random drops.

 Little mini games.